Knee Replacement Surgery: What to Expect When Recovering

-Most people who have knee replacement surgery will experience reduced pain, increased range of motion, and greater stability.
+Most people who have total knee replacement surgery will experience reduced pain, increased range of motion, and greater stability.
 Overall, the improvements after surgery increase the quality of life as many patients can walk without crutches or walkers.

 How Long Does the Healing Process Take?

-Will I Need Physical Therapy After the Surgery?
+Will I Need Physical Therapy After Surgery?

 Physical therapy is almost always recommended for knee replacement surgery patients to help them have a fuller and faster recovery.
 The exercises will help strengthen your knee and other muscles in your leg required to gain a full range of motion and maintain stability.